Email Marketing

 How to add your calendar event to an email template

 There are three different ways to add your calendar event to your email campaigns, including links, buttons, and icons.
-Below, we will outline each of these methods using our drag and drop email builder.
+Below, we will outline each of these methods using our drag-and-drop email builder.

 Note!
 If you decide to use an .ics file, host the file online — either on your own web server or a cloud storage service like Google Drive, Amazon Drive, Dropbox, etc. It’s better to send a download link than include an attachment to your email campaign — mailbox providers may filter your email to spam, as email attachments are often used as a way to hide viruses and malware.